CAFxX/autoprepare/README.md

 Instead of doing (error handling omitted for brevity):

 ```
 db, _ := sql.Open("mysql", "/mydb")
 res, _ := db.QueryContext(context.Background(), "SELECT * FROM mytable WHERE id = ?", 1)
+// ... many more queries ...
 ```

 you can do:

 ```
 db, _ := sql.Open("mysql", "/mydb")
 dbsc, _ := autoprepare.New(db)
 res, _ := dbsc.QueryContext(context.Background(), "SELECT * FROM mytable WHERE id = ?", 1)
+// ... many more queries ...
 ```

 and `autoprepare` will transparently start using prepared statements for the most common queries.

-`autoprepare` is pretty conservative, as it will only prepare the most frequently executed statements, and it will only prepare a limited number of them (by default 16, see `WithMaxPreparedStmt`).
-Statement preparation occurs in the background.
+`autoprepare` is deliberately pretty conservative, as it will only prepare the most frequently executed statements, and it will only prepare a limited number of them (by default 16, see `WithMaxPreparedStmt`).
+Statement preparation occurs in the background, not when queries are executed, to limit latency spikes and to simplify the code.
+Statement preparation is triggered after a sizable amount of queries have been sent (currently 5000), and will result in a single statement (the most common in the last 5000 queries) being prepared.
+The frequency of executions is estimated using an exponential moving average.
 If a prepared statement stops being frequently executed it will be closed so that other statements can be prepared instead.

 To limit the amount of memory used, both by the library and on the database, only statements shorter than a certain length (by default 4KB, see `WithMaxQueryLen`) are eligibile for preparation.